nksherani/nksherani/README.md

 I am a team player and have been working in a leading postion for last 2.5 years.

-My core expertise is .net tech stack with all of its related technologies including c# ,mvc, web api, .net core etc.
+My core expertise is Backend (Node.js as well as .Net) with good experience in Front-end (Angular and ReactJS)

-Have experience in multiple cloud platforms like amazon aws, localstack and microsoft azure.
+Having experience in multiple cloud platforms like amazon aws, microsoft azure.

-Have an excellent exposure of latest microservices architecture which is highly scalable and could be deployed using kubernates.
+Having an excellent exposure of latest microservices architecture which is highly scalable and could be deployed using kubernates.

 My hobbies' include reading books and watching documentaries.